-To promote alignment of the interests of our stockholders and executive officers, including our NEOs, as well as compliance with applicable securities laws, the Company's Securities Trading Policy (i) prohibits all employees from engaging in transactions involving the Company's stock based on material non-public information or communicating material non-public information to any person who uses that information to purchase or sell Company securities and (ii) requires directors, executive officers (including the NEOs) and certain other designated employees (as identified in the Securities Trading Policy) to preclear any trading in Company securities, whether or not during an open trade window (except with respected the exercise of continued while a market roles in execution and the exercise requirements.
+To promote alignment of the interests of our stockholders and executive officers, including our NEOs, as well as compliance with applicable securities laws, the Company's Securities Trading Policy (i) prohibits all employees from engaging in transactions involving the Company's stock based on material non-public information or communicating material non-public information to any person who uses that information to purchase or sell Company securities and (ii) requires directors, executive officers (including the NEOs) and certain other designated employees (as identified in the Securities Trading Policy) to preclear any trading in Company securities, whether or not during an open trade window (except with respect to the exercise of options not involving a market sale to generate cash to pay the exercise price, the vesting of restricted stock or restricted stock unit awards or transactions in accordance with a previously established trading plan that meets SEC requirements).
 In addition, as part of our Securities Trading Policy, (i) directors, officers or employees and certain other covered persons (as identified in the Securities Trading Policy), whether or not they possess material non-public information, may not trade in options, warrants, puts, calls or similar instruments on the Company's securities or engage in short shares, (ii) no directors, officers or employees may engage in any transactions (including variable forward contracts, equity swaps, collars and exchange funds) that are designed to hedge or offset any decrease in the market value of the Company's equity securities and (iii) no directors, officers or employees, whether or not in possession of material non-public information, may purchase the Company's securities on margin, or borrow against any account in which the Company's securities are held, or pledge the Company's securities as collateral for a loan, without first obtaining pre-clearance.